How can we help you?

 Contact our Online Learner Experience team if you have more questions.

-At the end of each course, we'll send you a feedback survey so you can let us know about your experience.
+At the end of each course, there is a feedback survey on our learning platform for you to let us know about your experience.

-If you'd like to raise a concern before that, please email us.
+If you'd like to send through any feedback before then, please email us.

 If you're worried about the behaviour of someone in your course, please report this.